-Since Dalriada's appointment, there have been no transactions, as no payments into the Scheme have been accepted, either by way of contributions or transfers-in.
+Since Dalriada's appointment there have been no transactions, as no payments into the Scheme have been accepted, either by way of contribution or transfers-in.
 As a result, there have been no transaction costs.

 Under the terms of its appointment, the fees of Dalriada and its advisers are met from Scheme funds.
-Whilst these charges fall as debt due from the employer (or sponsor), in this case the employer is a dormant company with no assets.
+Whilst these costs (or "charges") fall as debt due from the employer (or sponsor).
+However, this company is dissolved.
+In this situation the terms of the appointment set out that fees should be met from Scheme funds.

-Due to the mismanagement of the Scheme by its previous trustees and the subsequent actions taken by Dalriada since appointment, it is inevitable that the Scheme has incurred, and will continue to incur, significantly higher ongoing costs than would be the case for a similarly sized but conventional scheme.
+Due to the mismanagement of the Scheme by its previous trustee and the subsequent actions taken by Dalriada since appointment, it is inevitable that the Scheme has incurred, and will continue to incur, significantly higher ongoing costs than would be the case for a similarly sized but conventional scheme.

-Dalriada assumed trusteeship of the Scheme via a bulk appointment by TPR, when Dalriada was also appointed to three other schemes.
-All schemes shared (and continue to share) similar characteristics, such as the previous trustees, administration records and, on occasions, investments.
-Where work is carried out that has a mutual benefit to all schemes collectively, the costs will be shared across all schemes.
-If one or more of the schemes has no assets, the costs will be met by the other schemes.
+Dalriada assumed trusteeship of the Scheme via a bulk appointment by TPR, when Dalriada was also appointed to ten other schemes.
+All eleven schemes shared (and continue to share) similar characteristics, such as the previous trustee, administration records and similar (or same) investments.
+Where work is carried out that has a mutual benefit to all schemes collectively, the costs will be shared across all the schemes.
+If one of the schemes has no assets, the costs will be met by the other schemes.

-During the current period (i.e. year ending 5 April 2020), trustee services totalling £956.72 were provided specifically to the Scheme.
-As the Scheme holds no funds, no fees were paid.
+During the period in question, trustee services totaling £46 were provided specifically to the Scheme.
+As the Scheme has minimal funds, no fees were paid.
 If and until Dalriada is able to make any recovery from the Scheme's investments, it will remain at risk of not getting paid for the work it carries out in relation to the Scheme.

-In addition, for the current period, trustee services totalling £25,671.51 were provided to the four schemes collectively under this bulk appointment.
-A proportion of these costs will ultimately be met by the Scheme, once Dalriada has determined how these costs should be apportioned across the four schemes and if there are funds available.
+In addition, over the period in question, trustee services totaling £19,458 (including VAT) were provided to the eleven schemes collectively.
+A proportion of these costs will be due to be met from the Scheme ultimately once Dalriada has determined how these costs should be apportioned and if there are funds available.